 Explanation: The remote access policies are processed in order.
 If a user meets a condition in a policy, the user is allowed or denied access according to that policy.
 No other policies are checked.
 The Connections to Microsoft Routing and Remote Access server policy is being processed before the RA-Operations policy.
-The users meet the condition in the Connections to Microsoft Routing and Remote Access server policy and are being denied access.
-The RA-Operations policy isn't being checked.
+The users meet the condition in the Connections to Microsoft Routing and Remote Access server policy isn't being checked.
 Therefore, we need to move the RA-Operations policy above the Connections to Microsoft Routing and Remote Access server policy.